-Roz Foster is an agent at the Sandra Dijkstra Literary Agency.
-With a BA in English literature from UC San Diego, she studied philosophy for a year at the University of Sheffield, U.K., and earned her MA in English, with an emphasis in composition & rhetoric and creative writing, from Portland State University.
-At PSU, she taught writing in exchange for tuition.
-She works from the Catskills of New York.
+Roz Foster joined the Frances Goldin Literary Agency in 2019.
+Previously, she spent over six years as a literary agent with the Sandra Dijkstra Literary Agency.
+With a BA in English literature from UC San Diego, she studied philosophy at the University of Sheffield, UK and earned her MA in English, with an emphasis in composition & rhetoric and creative writing, from Portland State University.

-Recent sales include historian Jim Downs's SHADOWS: A CENTURY OF UNDERCOVER BLACK PROTEST (37 Ink/Atria); historian Susan Eva O'Donovan's BECOMING CITIZENS: THE POLITICAL LIVES OF SLAVES (Metropolitan); Google’s Über Tech Lead for Search Quality and User Happiness Daniel Russell’s THE JOY OF FINDING OUT (MIT Press); historian Emily Berquist's THE ATLANTIC SLAVE TRADE AND THE RISE AND FALL OF THE SPANISH EMPIRE (Yale University Press); historian Claire Potter's CLICK BAIT NATION (Basic Books); historian Michael Honey’s TO THE PROMISED LAND: MARTIN LUTHER KING AND THE FIGHT FOR ECONOMIC JUSTICE (W.W.
-Norton); historians Blain Roberts and Ethan J. Kytle's DENMARK VESEY'S GARDEN: SLAVERY AND MEMORY IN THE CRADLE OF THE CONFEDERACY (The New Press); historian Arthur Eckstein's BAD MOON RISING: HOW THE WEATHER UNDERGROUND BEAT THE FBI AND LOST THE REVOLUTION (Yale University Press); and urban scholar Alessandro Busà's THE CREATIVE DESTRUCTION OF NEW YORK CITY: ENGINEERING THE CITY FOR THE ELITE.
+Recent sales include historian Martha S. Jones's VANGUARD: A POLITICAL HISTORY OF AFRICAN AMERICAN WOMEN (Basic Books); novelist Constance Sayers's A WITCH IN TIME (Redhook/Hachette); Susan Eva O'Donovan's BECOMING CITIZENS: THE POLITICAL LIVES OF SLAVES (Metropolitan); historian Benjamin D. Weber's AMERICAN PURGATORY: PRISON EXPANSION AND GLOBAL RACISM (The New Press); Google’s Über Tech Lead for Search Quality and User Happiness Daniel Russell’s THE JOY OF SEARCH (MIT Press); historian Claire Potter's POLITICAL JUNKIES: FROM TALK RADIO TO TWITTER, HOW ALTERNATIVE MEDIA HOOKED US ON POLITICS AND BROKE OUR DEMOCRACY (Basic Books); historian Michael K. Honey’s TO THE PROMISED LAND: MARTIN LUTHER KING AND THE FIGHT FOR ECONOMIC JUSTICE (W.W.
+Norton); and historians Blain Roberts and Ethan J. Kytle's DENMARK VESEY'S GARDEN: SLAVERY AND MEMORY IN THE CRADLE OF THE CONFEDERACY (The New Press).

 Please note that Roz is specifically not interested in: sports, cookbooks, screenplays, poetry, romance, fantasy, new adult, young adult or children's books.